NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Advantage: Eyeballing a color does not require a paint specialist, high-tech equipment, or apps.
 It’s simple and straightforward.

 If an absolute match isn’t critical, you might eyeball the paint options at the store and choose a paint swatch that seems the closest to the color you want to match.
-You’re, of course, unlikely to use this method when trying to match existing paint in a highly visible area—say, where your living room gallery wall used to hang—but it’s a perfectly acceptable option when you just want a color that comes close.
-For example, you might not need the precise robin’s egg blue you saw painted in an adorable nursery or the exact shade of navy spotted on a painted buffet via Instagram.
-It does make sense, however, to pick up a swatch and hang it up on your soon-to-be accent wall or piece of furniture destined for painting to make sure you’re happy with it before you start.
+You’re, of course, unlikely to use this method when trying to match existing paint in a highly visible area—say, where your living room gallery wall used to hang—but it’s a perfectly acceptable option when you just want a shade that comes close.
+For example, you might not need the precise robin’s egg blue you saw painted in a nursery or the exact shade of navy spotted on a painted buffet via Instagram.
+It does make sense, however, to pick up a swatch and hang it on your intended accent wall to make sure you’re happy with it before you start.

 7. Take a photo and show your paint specialist.